Pulaski Square

 Tucked into Savannah's historic district at the intersection of Barnard and West Macon streets, Pulaski Square is one of the city's 22 historic squares.
 Laid out in 1837, it expanded on General Oglethorpe's original city vision, adding another green space to Savannah's collection.

 Named after Count Casimir Pulaski, this square honors a Polish nobleman who gave his life fighting for American independence during the Revolutionary War.
-If you've got Polish roots, you might feel a special connection here, standing on ground that commemorates this hero's sacrifice for a young America.
+The name carries particular weight in this city - Pulaski died of wounds suffered during the Siege of Savannah in 1779, meaning he fell fighting in the very city where the square now bears his name.
+If you've got Polish roots, you might feel a special connection here, standing on ground that commemorates this hero's sacrifice.

 Natural Charm